dotnet/csharplang/proposals/roles.md

 TODO there are some open questions on extension syntax (who decides to turn a role into an extension?)
+TODO should we have a naming convention like `Role` and `Extension` suffixes?
+(`CustomerRole` and `DataObjectExtension`)

 ## Role type

 A role type (new kind of type) is declared by a *role_declaration*.
-The permitted modifiers on an extension type are `partial`, `unsafe`, `file` and the accessibility modifiers.
+The permitted modifiers on an extension type are `partial`, `unsafe`, `static`, `file` and the accessibility modifiers.

-TODO2 allow and clarify meaning of `static.
-Note that `static` is disallowed.
-The extension type is static if its underlying type is static.
+A static role shall not be instantiated, shall not be used as a type and shall contain only static members.
 The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).

 The extension type does not **inherit** members from its underlying type